djanowski/cutest/README.markdown

 Run tests in separate processes to avoid shared state.

-Each test file is run in a forked process and, if the second parameter to `Cutest.run` is true, it is also loaded inside an anonymous module.
-Once a failure is found in a file, the rest of the file is skipped and the error is reported.
-This way, running your test suite feels faster.
+Each test file is run in a forked process and.
+Once a failure is found in a file, you get a debugger and the ability to fix the error in place.
+If you choose to quit the debugger, the rest of the file is skipped.
+This way, doing TDD is easier and running your test suite feels faster.

 You can use the `scope` command around tests: it guarantees that no instance variables are shared between tests.